Drug Solicitors - Possession, Intent to Supply and Conspiracy to Supply / Import

-As a result of the criminalisation of drugs not licences by the state, a need has arisen for specialist drug solicitors.
-Estimates of number of regular drug users in the UK range between a quarter of a million and two million every week.
+As a result of the criminalisation of certain drugs, a need has arisen for specialist drugs solicitors.
+The estimated number of regular drug users in the UK range between a quarter of a million and two million every week.
 This means that drug offences are often not limited to people that one would usually class as a ‘criminal'.

 Much of the law on drugs is contained in the Misuse of Drugs Act 1971.
 Parts of it are explained below, but drugs cases are complicated.
-If you need advice from a lawyer for drug possession charges because you or a family member has been charged, we recommend you getting in touch.
+If you need advice from a lawyer for drug possession charges because you or a family member has been charged, you should always seek advice from a drugs solicitor.

 It is an offence to even possess most banned substances, and the level of seriousness depends on two main factors: